Aaron Jones Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- Jones averaged 41.6 rushing yards per game over his seven career matchups against the Bears, 41.6 more yards than his over/under in Sunday's game.
+- In his seven career matchups against the Bears, Jones averaged 41.6 rushing yards per game, 17.9 fewer yards than his over/under in Sunday's game.

-- Jones has had a rushing touchdown in three matchups against the Bears, and had multiple TDs in one of those games.
+- Jones, in seven matchups against the Bears, has run for a TD three times (including multiple scores in one game).

-- In terms of defending against the run, the Bears are 12th in the league, giving up 103.8 yards per game.
+- Jones will go up against a Bears squad that allows 103.8 rushing yards per game and is the NFL's 12th-ranked rush defense.

-- This year the Bears have allowed three rushing TDs.
+- This season the Bears have given up three rushing TDs.
 They are ranked fourth in the league in that category.

 Recent Performances

-- Against the Bengals last week, Jones rushed 14 times for 103 yards (7.4 yards per carry).
+- In last week's contest against the Bengals, Jones ran the ball 14 times for 103 yards (7.4 yards per carry).

-- Over his last three games, Jones has 233 rushing yards on 48 carries (77.7 yards per game), with one touchdown.
+- Jones has 233 rushing yards (77.7 ypg) on 48 carries with one touchdown in his last three games.

 Jones' Green Bay Teammates